 "Build me an app that auto-approves motor claims under $500.
 Anything above that, route to my queue with a recommended decision and the policy clause it depends on.
 Show me a dashboard of SLA risk, monthly payout, and fraud-flag rate."

-The Smart App ships.
+The Decision App ships.
 Inside an hour the BA has:

 - An intake form for new claims (and a connector pulling from the existing claims system through MCP).

-- A workflow that classifies claim type, runs the under-$500 check, fires the policy-RAG lookup for high-value claims, and writes a recommended decision into the queue record.
+- An agent that classifies claim type, runs the under-$500 check, fires the policy-RAG lookup for high-value claims, and writes a recommended decision into the queue record.

 - A queue UI showing only the high-value items — each with the recommended decision and the cited policy clause.